Architecture of North Macedonia: Byzantine architecture

 Byzantine architecture is one of the most prominent forms of architecture in North Macedonia.
 It is mostly seen in churches and monasteries, such as the Treskavec monastery near Prilep.

 Ottoman architecture

 The Ottomans controlled the land of present-day Macedonia for about five centuries.
 They left their mark with the many mosques and other Islamic buildings they constructed.

 Ottoman architecture is predominant in some parts of Skopje, especially the city's old town.
-Mustapha Pasha Mosque is one of the most famous Ottoman buildings in North Macedonia.
+Mustafa Pasha Mosque is one of the most famous Ottoman buildings in North Macedonia.
 Built in 1492, the mosque is square in shape and the diameter of the dome is 16 meters.
 The pillars of the porch are decorated by stalactite decorations that are typical of Ottoman architecture.

 Ottoman architecture can also been seen in Bitola and Tetovo.

 19th-century architecture

 Examples of neoclassical or baroque architecture are throughout the country but can be rare and limited to one structure per city.
 Neoclassical architecture can be seen in Skopje (Ristiḱ Palace).
 The exception to this pattern is in Bitola. Širok Sokak street is filled with neoclassical and baroque architecture and a Gothic Catholic church.